uoe-dlam/ed-lti/README.md

 This plugin allows Virtual Learning Environment (VLE) users to create blogs on a WordPress multisite installation through the use of Learning Tools Interoperability (LTI) tools.
 In this case, the LTI Consumer is the VLE (e.g. Moodle) and WordPress is the LTI Provider.
 VLE roles are mapped to appropriate WordPress roles in all cases.

-The plugin supports the creation of two blog types: course blogs and student blogs.
+This is a single WordPress plugin that supports 2 different use cases:

+1. Course Blog: A single blog that is shared by all students in a course.
+2. Student Blog: A single blog for every student in a course.

+Differentiating these two quite different uses of blogs is done as part of setting up the LTI tool in your VLE of choice.
+Essentially you set up the LTI tool at system level twice in the VLE, giving each instance a suitably descriptive name, and including custom parameters that tells the plugin in WordPress which behaviour to provide.

+Teachers are then able to drop an instance of the tool into their course wherever it’s required.

-## Course Blogs
+### Course Blogs

 The first VLE user to click on a course blog tool link will be taken to the WordPress multisite install and a blog will be created for the course.
 The user will also be made a member of the blog.
 Any subsequent users that click on the link are added to the blog as a member.
-In most cases, staff (for example, a user with a teacher role) will be given the WordPress administrator role and students the WordPress author role.
+Teachers on the course will get the WordPress Administrator role and students will be added as WordPress Authors.

-## Student Blogs
+### Student Blogs

 If a VLE user with the student role clicks on a student blog tool link they are taken to the WordPress multisite install and a blog is created for them.
-The student is also added to the blog as an administrator.
-In most cases, if a member staff (for example, a user with the teacher role) clicks the student tool link, they are taken to a WordPress page with a list of links to the student blogs associated with the course.
-If the staff member clicks on one of the links, they are taken to the home page of the blog and made a blog author (WordPress role).
+The student is added to the blog with the Wordpress Administrator role.
+Teachers on the course who follow the student tool link will be taken to a WordPress page with a list of links to all the student blogs associated with the course.
+If the Teacher clicks on one of the links, they are given the WordPress Author role and taken to the home page of the blog.

 ## Associated Plugins